bronsonavila/php-practitioner-notes/README.md

     <?php

     // $_POST super global contains form data passed via HTTP POST method.
-    // (NOTE: If you need obtain information about the request to the server,
+    // (NOTE: If you need to obtain information about the request to the server,
     // then use the $_REQUEST super global.) var_dump("You typed {$_POST['name']}.");